Welcome to Western’s Bachelor of Education!

 Western’s Housing Office offers residence options for professional students and helps facilitate off-campus housing options.

-The Faculty of Education building has it’s own Green Student Lot.
-Purchase a permit at the Parking Office.
+The Faculty of Education building has it’s own Student Parking Lot.
+To learn more about purchasing a permit, see the Parking Office.

 Police Check with Vulnerable Sector Screening